 If you pay $1.99, move the other 0.01 into a savings account.
 There are plenty of debit cards with money-saving apps attached to them to help you save the pennies to make the dollars.

 While grabbing a coffee with friends, or treating yourself to lunch doesn’t feel like much money on the surface, you can easily save hundreds a month by stopping these unnecessary luxuries.

-Make a packed lunch for work, take your own water bottle, tea, and coffee so you’re not tempted to nip out for a flat white.
+Make a packed lunch for work, and take your own water bottle, tea, and coffee so you’re not tempted to nip out for a flat white.

 - Simplify your food shop

 Meal prepping and budgeting can easily save hungry eyes from getting distracted while doing the food shop.
-Aim to shop own-brand products as much as possible and find cheaper cuts of meat.
+Aim to shop for own-brand products as much as possible and find cheaper cuts of meat.